 - Turn to right side, slip stitch opening and press.
 Insert supplies in pockets as shown.
 (A piece of flannel or felt with pinked edges may be sewn to top flap).

-You can download a copy for yourself here (pdf).
+You can download a copy of the tutorial for yourself here (pdf).